-They often have artificial food dyes like yellow 5, yellow 6, red 40, blue 1, and artificial flavor.
+They often have artificial food dyes like yellow 5, yellow 6, red 40, blue 1, and artificial flavors.
 To appeal to children, they can have staggering amounts of chemical dyes.

 If they are made of enriched wheat flour, they will likely contain Azodicarbonamide.

-Ingredients that are either highly processed or GMO in cereals include trans fats as partially hydrogenated vegetables oil, EDTA, corn, and soybean.
+Ingredients that are either highly processed or GMO in cereals include trans fats such as partially hydrogenated vegetable oil, EDTA, corn, and soybean.

 Canned foods-including sodas

-Processed foods in cans are susceptible not only to ingredients in the foods, but toxic ingredients that can be present in the cans themselves.
-These compounds in the can can leach into the food.
+Processed foods in cans are susceptible not only to ingredients in the foods but toxic ingredients that can be present in the cans themselves.
+These compounds can leach into the food.

 They also can contain brominated vegetable oil, caramel color, high fructose corn syrup, and propyl gallate.